Deregulation: United Kingdom

-The Conservative government led by Margaret Thatcher started a programme of deregulation and privatization after the party's victory at the 1979 general election.
-The Building Act 1984 reduced building regulations from 306 pages to 24, while compulsory competitive tendering required local government to compete with the private sector in delivering services.
-Other steps included express coach (Transport Act 1980), British Telecom (completed in 1984), privatization of London bus services (1984), local bus services (Transport Act 1985) and the railways (Railways Act 1993).
-The feature of all those privatizations was that their shares were offered to the general public.
-This continued under Thatcher's successor John Major, in as much as he narrowly succeeded in gaining an opt out for Britain from the social aspects of the Maastricht Treaty in 1992.
+The Conservative government led by Margaret Thatcher started a programme of deregulation after the party's victory at the 1979 general election.
+For example, the Building Act 1984 reduced building regulations from 306 pages to 24.
+Nonetheless, an average of 1,724 new laws were introduced per year during her tenure between 1979 and 1990.
+Thatcher's successor John Major succeeded in gaining an opt-out for Britain from the social aspects of the Maastricht Treaty in 1992.

 From 1997 to 2010, the Labour governments of Tony Blair and Gordon Brown developed a programme called "better regulation".
 This required government departments to review, simplify or abolish existing regulations, and a "one in, one out" approach to new regulations.
 In 1997, Chancellor Brown announced the "freeing" of the Bank of England to set monetary policy, so the Bank was no longer under direct government control.
+In 2005, Prime Minister Blair said that:

+"There is usually a seductive logic to any new regulation.
+There is almost always a case that can be made for each specific instrument.
+The problem is cumulative.
+All these good intentions can add up to a large expense, with suffocating effects.
+Sometimes, we need to pause for a moment and think whether we will do more damage with a hasty response than was done by the problem itself."

 In 2006, new primary legislation (the Legislative and Regulatory Reform Act 2006) was introduced to establish statutory principles and a code of practice and it permits ministers to make Regulatory Reform Orders (RROs) to deal with older laws which they deem to be out of date, obscure or irrelevant.
 This act has often been criticized and was described in Parliament by Lord (Patrick) Jenkin as the "Abolition of Parliament Act".

-New Labour privatized only a few services, such as Qinetiq.
-But a great deal of infrastructure and maintenance work previously carried out by government departments was contracted out (outsourced) to private enterprise under the public–private partnership, with competitive bidding for contracts within a regulatory framework.
-This included large projects such as building new hospitals for the NHS, building new state schools, and maintaining the London Underground.
-These were never privatized by public offer, but instead by tendering commercial interests.
+Nonetheless, in 2006, Sir Terence Etherton, Chairman of the Law Commission stated that each year over 10,000 pages of new legislation are added either by Acts of Parliament or orders made under them.
+In 2009 a review for the Conservative Party found the number closer to 18,000 pages, excluding EU directives.
+In 2010, there were a record 3,504 new laws introduced, about 13.8 per day.
+In 1976 there were 1,626 total pages of tax legislation; by 1997 there were 7,250 pages and by 2025 more than 23,500 pages.
+Likewise, whereas in the 1970s there were about 100 pages of pension rules in total, by 2018 there were closer to 160,000.